-An open-plan living area can totally transform the way you use your home.
-Whether you simply knock through between rooms, or you add a single storey extension, opening up your space to create an open plan kitchen, dining area and living room, creates a large and airy living space.
+Looking for open plan kitchen, diner and living room design ideas?
+Why not – knocking down walls in a period home or creating an open plan space in a modern house can totally transform the way you live.
+Whether you simply knock through between two rooms or add a single storey extension, opening up your space to design an open plan kitchen, dining area and living room will give you a flexible space that's perfect for families.

-Open-plan designs allow the whole family to spend more time together, and is the perfect environment for entertaining with friends and family.
+Open plan kitchen diner and living spaces allow the whole family to spend more time together, and are the perfect environment for entertaining with friends and family.
 See how bi-fold glass doors and roof lights allow light to flood the room, and flooring can either divide or unite the spaces.

-Check out these open-plan designs to see how you could make better use of your home – and see all our real home transformations for more inspiration.
+Check out these open plan kitchen diner design ideas to see how you could make better use of your home – and see all our real home transformations for more inspiration.

 Find out all you need to know about side return extensions.